 Stories make sharing your day-to-day highlights fun on Instagram.
-However, other than choosing who to hide Stories from, Stories don't have much privacy control.
-Instagram recognizes this flaw, which is why the company is now rolling out a new feature called the "Close Friends List," which will allow users to share Stories with only a select group of followers.
+However, other than choosing who to hide stories from, by default, stories don't have much privacy control, especially if your Instagram account happens to be public.
+Instagram recognizes this flaw, which is what its "Close Friends List" is all about.

-Once you have a list together, you'll begin to see the "Close Friends" icon when creating a Story.
-Tap that, and your Story will be sent to those friends only.
-They will know it's for Close Friends only due to the green badge around the Story.
-Likewise, if you see a green badge around a friend's Story, you'll know you were added to their Close Friends List.
+First, make sure to update to the latest version of Instagram.
+Otherwise, the feature might not appear.
+Then, when you go to post a story, you'll see a green "Close Friends" button at the bottom of the display.
+Tap that, and your story will be sent to those friends only.
+They'll know your story is for Close Friends only due to its green badge.
+Likewise, if you see a green badge around a friend's story, you'll know you were added to their Close Friends List.